-If you find yourself loving this Puerto Rican dessert, you should absolutely try my Authentic Puerto Rican-style arroz con leche recipe as it uses similar ingredients and flavors, in a delicious cocktail.
+If you find yourself loving traditional Puerto Rican dessert recipes, you should absolutely try my Authentic Puerto Rican-style arroz con leche recipe as it uses similar ingredients and flavors.

-Making arroz con dulce for dessert tonight?
+Making this arroz con dulce recipe for dessert tonight?
 Here’s what you’ll need from the store:

 - Rice (short or medium grain is best)

 - Water (for soaking the rice) + water (for cooking)

 - Chunk of fresh ginger, peeled

 - Cinnamon sticks

 - Whole cloves